 Editor’s comments:

 Also, please consider these two minor points: -I don't know if it would be possible to convey the expected Phi value if participants always switched, but responded randomly besides this (e.g., after choosing A, randomly choose between B, C, or D).
 But if a Phi value is associated with this kind of strategy, expressing it might help readers better interpret the findings.
 (The more general point is that the extreme Phil and Beta values are clearly expressed, but it might help to have

+some indication of what at least one other value might imply).

+Unfortunately, it is hard to associate a specific value of phi with that type of strategy since it would appear more like random responding, resulting in the model being best fit with a very low beta value, at which point phi becomes unidentifiable.
+We have noted in the text that a value of 0.5 represents approximately equal weighting of reward values and choice lag in producing responses.

-some indication of what at least one other value might imply). -For papers to be accepted at Cognition, the data need to be made publicly available (e.g., in a public repository like OSF).
+-For papers to be accepted at Cognition, the data need to be made publicly available (e.g., in a public repository like OSF).
 So it may save time later if you were to provide the link in the next version of the paper.

 We have added the data to a repository on OSF (https://osf.io/ph9kz/) and have included a link in the manuscript.